-- 2/ In the event of any failure of bolt to lock malfunction, the forward assist assembly shall be operated.
-Failure of the forward assist assembly to remain engaged with the bolt carrier assembly during manual attempt to lock bolt shall be considered an additional malfunction in the category of "other malfunctions". - 3/ Other parts shall be limited to trigger spring, disconnect spring, hammer spring, extractor pin and extractor. - 4/ Other malfunctions include, but are not limited to: occurrence of doubling (two shots fired with a single trigger pull) during semi-automatic firing; failure to immediately stop firing when the trigger is released (uncontrolled fire) during automatic firing; and failure of forward bolt assist assembly to remain engaged with bolt carrier assembly during manual attempt to lock the bolt, loosening of the nuts securing the carrying handle assembly to the upper receiver, etc. - 5/ Minimum life rounds is defined as the minimum service life of an individual part, whether it is the original part or a replacement part, expressed in the number of weapon rounds fired with the part assembled in the weapon.
-For example, an extractor spring failing prior to firing 2,000 rounds on a new carbine, has not met the minimum life rounds.
-The failure shall be recorded and shall be cause for test failure. - 6/ The allowable number of unserviceable parts shown for 4 carbines combined applies only to parts failing after the minimum life rounds have been fired on the weapon.
-For example, ejector springs failing at 3,500 rounds on one carbine, and 4,100 rounds on a second carbine, fall within the allowable limits of 2 unserviceable parts on 4 carbines combined however, failure of an ejector spring on a third carbine after firing 3,000 rounds which exceeds the allowance, shall be cause for test failure. - 7/ Each individual carbine tested shall not exceed the allowable number for each malfunction in the list or the test shall have failed.
-When the carbine meets the individual allowable malfunctions and exceeds the cumulative total allowable malfunctions for a carbine, the test shall have failed.
-The combined four carbines tested shall not exceed the allowable number for each malfunction in the list or the test shall have failed.
-When the carbines meet the combined four carbines allowable malfunctions in the list and exceed the cumulative total allowable malfunctions for four carbines, the test shall have failed. - 3.5 Interchangeability.
+- 6/ The allowable number of serviceable parts shown for 4 rifles combined applies only to parts failing after the minimum life rounds have been fired on the weapon.
+For example, ejector springs failing at 3,500 rounds on one rifle, and 4,100 rounds on a second rifle, fall within the allowable limits of 2 unserviceable parts on 4 rifles combined however, failure of an ejector spring on a third rifle after firing 3,000 rounds which exceeds the allowance, shall be cause for test failure. - 7/ Each individual rifle tested shall not exceed the allowable number for each malfunction in the list or the test shall have failed.
+When the rifle meets the individual allowable malfunctions and exceeds the cumulative total allowable malfunctions for a rifle, the test shall have failed.
+The combined four rifles tested shall not exceed the allowable number for each malfunction in the list or the test shall have failed.
+When the rifles meet the combined four rifles allowable malfunctions in the list and exceed the cumulative total allowable malfunctions for four rifles, the test shall have failed. - 3.5 Interchangeability.
 Unless otherwise specified on the drawings, all parts shall be interchangeable. - 3.6 Marking.
-Each carbine shall be clearly marked in accordance with the applicable drawings and MIL-W-13855.
+Each rifle shall be clearly marked in accordance with the applicable drawings and MIL-W-13855.
+The bar code label shall be firmly affixed to the lower receiver in the position specified on the applicable drawing, the bar coding shall be clearly defined and the number on the label shall agree with the serial number stamped on the receiver. - 3.7 Workmanship.
+Workmanship shall be in accordance with workmanship requirements of MIL-W-13855.

-- 3.7 Workmanship.
-Workmanship shall be in accordance with the workmanship requirements of MIL-W-13855. - 4.
-OUALITY ASSURANCE PROVISIONS - 4.1 Responsibility for inspection.
+4. QUALITY ASSURANCE PROVISIONS

+- 4.1 Responsibility for inspection.
 Unless otherwise specified in the contract or purchase order, the supplier is responsible for the performance of all inspection requirements (examinations and tests) as specified herein.
 Except as otherwise specified in the contract or purchase order, the supplier may use his own or any other facilities suitable for the performance of the inspection requirements specified herein, unless disapproved by the Government.
 The Government reserves the right to perform any of the inspections set forth in the specification where such inspections are deemed necessary to ensure supplies and services conform to prescribed requirements. - 4.1.1 Responsibility for compliance.
 All items shall meet all requirements of Sections 3 and 5.
 The inspection set forth in this specification shall become a part of the contractor's overall inspection system or quality program.
 The absence of any inspection requirements in the specification shall not relieve the contractor of the responsibility of ensuring that all products or supplies submitted to the Government for acceptance comply with all requirements of the contract.
-Sampling inspection, as part of manufacturing operations, is an acceptable practice to ascertain conformance to requirements, however, this does not authorize submission of known defective material, either indicated or actual, nor does it commit the Government to accept defective material. - 4.2 General provisions.
-Unless otherwise specified herein, the provisions of MIL-W-63150 apply and form a part of this specification.
-Reference shall be made to MIL-STD-109 to define quality assurance terms used herein. - 4.3 Classification of inspections.
-The inspection requirements specified herein are classified as follows: - a.
-First article inspection (see 4.4). - b.
-Quality conformance inspection (see 4.5). - 4.4 First article inspection. - 4.4.1 Submission.
-The contractor shall submit a first article sample as designated by the Contracting Officer (see 6.2) for evaluation in accordance with the provisions of 4.4.2.
-The first article shall be a representative of the production processes to be used during quantity production and shall consist of the items listed below in the quantities indicated.
+Sampling inspection, as part of manufacturing operations, is an acceptable practice to ascertain conformance to requirements, however, this does not authorize submission of known defective material, either indicated or actual, nor does it commit the Government to accept defective material.